📰 Breaking News: Lessons Learnt & Insights from DSTBTD Restructuring Plan

 Secured Lenders

-• • Can appoint receivers
+• • Can appoint administrators

 • • Call in loans on demand

-• • Control bank accounts
+• • Remove access to bank accounts

 Landlords